vmware-csa-team/AppDefense-Quick-Start-Guide/AppD Pages/AppDefense.md

 # Installation Steps:

 1. AppDefense Manager - No installation is required.
 The service is provisioned in the cloud.
 You will be sent an email with log-in information.

-2. Appliance - Install appliance on premise in management cluster.
+2. Appliance - Install the appliance on-premise in the management cluster.
 You will need one appliance for every vCenter.
-Following this you will register the appliance in the manager.
+Following this, you will register the appliance in the manager.

-3. Host component- vib only- no reboot required.
+3.Host component- vib only- no reboot required.

-4. Guest module- enable guest integrity and then install guest modules through VMtools.
+4.Guest module- enable guest integrity and then install guest modules through VMtools.
 (Please note this will require a reboot.)

 <a href="https://vmware-csa-team.github.io/vmware-csa-team/workshop-manual-es/"><button>Step One</button></a>